Why parcelLab?

 Discover why parcelLab is the go-to post-purchase partner for top retailers across the globe

-Question: What’s worse than product returns in ecommerce?
+What’s worse than product returns in eCommerce?

+A major headache for retailers everywhere, return fraud makes up $103 billion or 15.14% of total returns in 2024.
 That’s a significant amount of money being siphoned off retailers, and it highlights the importance of detecting and preventing return fraud.
+Let’s dive into the murky waters of return fraud and shed light on how you can handle it.

 At a broader level, return fraud doesn’t just apply to online retail.
 Those who commit fraud can do it across multiple channels.
 For instance, someone may initiate an offline return for a fraudulent online purchase.

 Before getting into preventative steps, it’s worth discussing the different types of return fraud.
 As with any type of deception or scam, fraudulent returns come in several forms.
-These include:

 Sometimes referred to as “wear and return,” wardrobing is the practice of purchasing an item, using it once or for a short duration, and then returning it for a full refund, claiming it as unused.